An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Mr. Parker, you don’t have to look at this situation so dramatically.
 Let me tell you something: we both need each other.
 Leo made a sign (back and forth) with his thumb and index finger, re-iterating that he is of great importance to John.

-John didn’t know any more if he should’ve been mad given the circumstances or he should’ve just laughed at the whole situation.
+John didn’t know any more if he should’ve been mad given the circumstances or he should just laugh at the whole situation.
 The light turned green and he put the car into the second gear.
 Bye Leo!
 The beast roared and made the left turn only to disappear between the skyscrapers.
 John still had a chance to look into the rear end mirror.
 Leo was desperately waving at him.

 John burst into a large and healthy laughter.
 I think J.J. was right…you have to look at the big picture.
 Few seconds later he shook the thought by moving his head sidewise in a negative way.
 No, way!
 This guy is a bozo, he takes advantage of the situations, and he is probably a crook too.
 With this thought in mind, he hit the freeway and same type of sentiment hit him as when he left the building.
 Almost nobody was driving his way.
-So, he stepped on the gas pedal, the engine roared once again like a lion into the savanna and the whole freeway opened up in front of him.
+So, he stepped on the gas pedal, the engine roared once again like a lion into the Serengeti and the whole freeway opened up in front of him.

 Once he reached his home, he changed the cloths and came down into the kitchen.
 He made another coffee and turned the TV on while going through the newspaper.
 Linda was gone, so he timed his phone call to school in a way that would happen during her break.